Delaware County License Hearing Guide

 After Criminal Case Concludes

-- SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility, for a period of several years after your DUI conviction.
+• SR-22 Insurance Requirement: You will likely need to obtain SR-22 insurance, which is a certificate of financial responsibility.

-- Classes/Programs That Must Be Completed: You may be required to complete DUI education or treatment programs as a condition of license reinstatement.
-These programs are designed to address alcohol abuse and prevent future DUI offenses.
+• Classes/Programs That Must Be Completed: You may be required to complete a DUI education program or substance abuse treatment.

 Special Programs